REP’S HISTORY, PART 3

 It had been a decade since the original Republicans for Environmental Protection organization began to fade away.

 Meanwhile, the Republican Party was moving as far from its traditional roots as one could imagine.
 The terms “natural resource conservation” and “environmental protection” were barely in its vocabulary.
 The Republican president of the United States and the followers of the “Trumpism” that he inspired showed no interest in any of that.
 That sad reality is well documented on the website of our affiliated group, The Green Elephant Coalition.
 (See the section above.)

-As a result, in the summer of 2020, some of the same individuals who had created REP in 1995-1996 or joined soon after resolved to bring it back.
-Martha Marks, Sam Booher, and Stan Perrin established a brand-new non-profit 501(c)(4) organization with a new “look” but an appropriate and familiar name: Republicans for Environmental Protection.
+As a result, in the summer of 2020, some of the same individuals who had created REP in 1995-1996 or joined soon after resolved to bring keep its history and message alive.